 Install dependencies

-When using React Email, you can use the Plunk Node.js SDK.
+You can use the Plunk Node.js SDK.
 Install it with your favorite package manager:

 Create a component